Tiebout sorting in online communities: Introduction

-We introduce a model designed to capture the two main choices facing an individual deciding to interact with other people online:\ who to interact with and which online platform to do it on?
-In our setting, individuals care both about who their peers are (types) and the quality of the online platform they use to interact with other people (platform-specific characteristics).
-We build a simultaneous move game that captures these preferences and show how seemingly innocuous micro-level individual decisions can lead to surprising macro-level population outcomes.
-We then consider the evolutionary dynamics of a large population interacting in this way indefinitely.
-In a key departure from much of the existing literature on segregation in physical neighborhoods, there are no congestion effects so everyone can interact on the same online platform if they so wish.\footnote{The assumption of no congestion effects seems reasonable for most online platforms.
+In this paper we introduce a model designed to address the issue of online sorting.
+We build a large population, simultaneous move game with two online platforms and two types of player.
+There is consensus as to which platform is superior (e.g., sleeker interface, faster speeds, better chat features, video editing tools, guaranteed anonymity, etc.).
+Each individual enjoys interacting online with those from their own group (``allies'') but dislikes being on the same platform as those in the other group (``trolls'').
+We suppose that the large population interacts in this way indefinitely -- modelled using evolutionary dynamics -- and we show how seemingly innocuous micro-level individual decisions can lead to surprising macro-level population outcomes.
+The key departure from the existing literature on sorting and segregation in physical neighborhoods is as follows:\ there are no capacity constraints nor congestion effects so everyone is always free to switch platform at any time if they so wish.\footnote{The assumption of no congestion effects for online platforms seems reasonable to us.
 For example, you probably did not notice that 500,000 new users joined Facebook today.
-This would not be true for the neighborhood that you live in.}
+This would not be true for the physical neighborhood that you live in.}

+The one-shot version of our model always possesses at least two equilibria:\ the two segregated outcomes that are mirror images of one another.
+The groups have differing preferences over these two Pareto efficient outcomes since every player prefers the outcome where their group resides on the optimal platform and the other group is out of sight and out of mind.
+For certain parameters, integration on either platform can also be supported in equilibrium but this requires the benefit to coordinating with those from one's own group (on the superior platform) to trump the distaste experienced from interacting with those from the other group.
+In essence, integration being supported in equilibrium places a demand on the quality of the hosting platform.

+Having classified the equilibrium set, we then suppose that our model is the stage game of a repeated interaction.
+We introduce population dynamics and show that every equilibrium is a rest point and only equilibria can be rest points.
+To remove the equilibrium multiplicity, we employ the equilibrium selection technique of stochastic stability \citep{FosterYoung:1990:TPB,Young:1993:E}.
+This resolves the two-dimensional race between ``location fundamentals'' and endogenous platform composition.
+We interpret the selected equilibrium as the most likely equilibrium to emerge given sufficient time, and we perform a variety of comparative statics in order to explore what nudges online communities towards being more or less integrated.